liamdebeasi/neurala-coding-test/README.md

 ```
 $ git clone https://github.com/liamdebeasi/neurala-coding-test.git
 ```
-* On your local machine, run in the neurala-coding-test directory.
+* On your local machine, run the following in the neurala-coding-test directory.
 This will install all dependencies necessary for running the server
 ```
 $ npm install
 ```